Marketing is getting tougher.

-In webinars, as in writing, sometimes it’s best to start with a great title and go from there.
-Create a title that sounds irresistible, and create a webinar that fulfills its promise.
+In webinars and writing, sometimes it’s best to start with a great title and go from there.
+Create a title that sounds irresistible.
+Then, create a webinar that fulfills its promise.

 Don’t be afraid to think big and be ambitious.
-What title do you think members of your audience would rush to sign up for?
-As long as your content can deliver, the sky’s the limit.
+Based on your research, what title do you think your contacts would rush to sign up for?

 Have a Learning Outcome

-Your learning outcome must complete this sentence: By the end of my webinar, they will be able to....
+Your learning outcome must complete this sentence: By the end of the webinar, they [your attendees] will be able to....

-By the end of my webinar, they will be able to recite, by heart, their elevator pitch.
+- By the end of my webinar, they will be able to deliver an elevator pitch.

-Make sure you state your learning outcome at the start of your webinar.
-This is so when you recap at the end of your webinar, they can see how you delivered on your promise.
+State your learning outcome at the start of your webinar.
+When you recap at the end, your audience can see how you delivered on that promise.

-After you state your learning outcome, it’s important to show them what life looks like with and without it implemented.
+After you state your learning outcome, show your attendees what life looks like with and without your solution.

-This indirectly shows how important the workshop is to them and how much their life will improve because of it.
-This exercise gets them sitting up in their chairs and eager to learn.
+This indirectly demonstrates how important the webinar is, and how their lives will improve because of it.
+This exercise gets attendees sitting up in their chairs, eager to learn.
+Engagement!

-Here’s an example for a webinar titled Wow Your Family with a Delicious Christmas Dinner
+Here’s an example: Let's say the webinar is titled Wow Your Family with a Delicious Christmas Dinner

-- No idea how long this dinner will take to prepare
+- You have no idea how long this dinner will take to prepare.

 - Have 3 different menus to choose from

-- A set shopping list for each menu
+- Have a set shopping list for each menu

 - Know exactly how to cook each dish (with cheat-sheets to go along)